-I’m an assistant professor in Statistics at the LUMC and the Mathematical Institute of Leiden University.
+I’m an assistant professor in Statistics at the LUMC and the Mathematical Institute of Leiden University, and a guest fellow at the Princess Máxima Center for Pediatric Oncology.

 Sparsity; Causality; Bayesian nonparametrics; Nonparametric regression; Community detection; Survival analysis; Competing risks.